charliexu07/YES_Server/README.md

 * Test function: testUser(), testWrongUser()
 * Solution: Refine authority assigned to each role
 * Location: SecurityConfiguration.java, Line 70-78
-* Grading rubrics: completely ignoring the vulnerbility -10; code partialy implemented but fails the test -5; correct -0;

 ### XSS attack
 * Description: An attacker inject a malicious piece of script into the url